 Experiment

 How do you know your message is resonating with your customers and sparking a connection?
-Consider running an A/B test to measure response, engagement, and — ultimately — conversions.
+Consider running an A/B tests to measure response, engagement, and — ultimately — conversions.

-You’ll find that A/B testing allows you to truly determine what phrases, verbiage, images, CTAs, and other elements work best.
+You’ll find that A/B testing allows you to truly determine what phrases, verbs, images, CTAs, and other elements work best.
 You can apply A/B testing to your website, emails, or even Facebook posts.
-Doing so will allow you to see what customers respond to positively.

 Don’t force customers to do things your way.
 Giving them options will help you improve customer relations.